pavoltravnik/maxims-of-law/maxims-of-law.md

 Nihil simul inventum est et perfectum.
 Nothing is invented and perfected at the same moment.
 Co.
 Litt.
 230.

-Nihil tam naturale est, qu m eo genere quidque dissolvere, quo colligatum est. It is very natural that an obligation should not be dissolved but by the same principles which were observed in contracting it.
+Nihil tam naturale est, quam eo genere quidque dissolvere, quo colligatum est. It is very natural that an obligation should not be dissolved but by the same principles which were observed in contracting it.
 Dig.
 50, 17, 35.
 See 1 Co.
 100; 2 Co.
 Inst.
 359.

-Nihil tam conveniens est naturali aequitati, qu m voluntatem domini voluntis rem suam in alium transferre, ratam haberi.
+Nihil tam conveniens est naturali aequitati, quam voluntatem domini voluntis rem suam in alium transferre, ratam haberi.
 Nothing is more conformable to natural equity, than to confirm the will of an owner who desires to transfer his property to another.
 Inst.
 2, 1, 40; 1 Co.
 100.

 Nil tamere novandum.
 Nothing should be rashly changed.
 Jenk.
 Cent.
 163.